fossunited/the-joy-of-programming/the-joy-of-programming/composing-new-shapes-jp/creating-new-shapes-jp.md

 show(shape)
 ```

-Function are called by passing inputs to it, called arguments.
+Function is called by passing inputs to it, called arguments.
 Some
-functions take a single aregument, some take more than one and some
+functions take a single argument, some take more than one and some
 don't take any arguments at all.

 The arguments to a function can be passed either by position (`show(shape)`)
 or by name (`circle(r=50)`).
 Some functions accept arguments only
 by name.
-We'll learn more about that in the latter lessons.
+We'll learn more about that in the later lessons.

 ## Creating Functions

 We can create our own functions.
 Once we create a new function, it can be
 used just like the built-in functions.

-Lets start with creating a function `dot` to create a dot at specified position.
+Lets start with creating a function `dot` to create a dot at the specified position.

 ```{.python .joy .example}
 def dot(x, y):